Constraint-Aware Flow Matching via Randomized Exploration: Experiments

 \paragraph{$\mathbf{2}$-D toy examples:} We first test the effectiveness and visualize the generation performance of the proposed methods on $2$-D constraint sets, including a box constraint (\textbf{Box}) and a disconnected boxes constraint (\textbf{$\mathbf{2}$ boxes}).
 Notably, the \textbf{$\mathbf{2}$ boxes} constraint is non-convex and disconnected.

 Fig.~\ref{fig:2Dtoy} shows the histplots of samples obtained from FM, FM-DD, and FM-RE.
 We can observe that all three methods can generate samples following the training distribution.
-However, FM-DD and FM-RE generate significantly less number of samples violating the constraints (denoted in red).
-The stats in Table~\ref{tb:synres} also show that the SWD between the generated samples and training samples is similar for all compared methods.
-FM-DD achieves a better constraint satisfaction rate than FM-RE by utilizing a differentiable distance between samples and the constraint set.
-RFM and MDM can achieve $0$ constraint violation in the box case; however, it is not applicable to the $2$ disconnected boxes case.
+However, FM-DD and FM-RE generate significantly fewer samples violating the constraints (denoted in red).
+The stats in Table~\ref{tb:synres} show that, for \textbf{Box}, a convex constraint, all constraint-aware approaches achieve satisfactory performance.
+While for \textbf{$\mathbf{2}$ boxes}, a disjoint constraint set, RFM and MDM are not applicable.
+PDM's sampled distribution deviates from the training distribution, leading to a large SWD metric.
+NAMM, FM-DD, and FM-RE generate samples following the training distribution, and satisfying the constraints with a higher probability compared with FM.

-\paragraph{$\ell_2$ ball constraints:} We next evaluate the proposed methods for higher-dimensional constraints, i.e., $8$-$d$ and $20$-$d$ $\ell_2$ ball constraints following \cite{mirror}.
+\paragraph{$\ell_2$ ball constraints:} We next evaluate the proposed methods for higher-dimensional constraints, i.e., $8$-$d$ and $20$-$d$ $\ell_2$ ball constraints following \citet{mirror}.
 The target distribution is a Gaussian mixture.
 The results in Table~\ref{tb:synres} illustrate the superior constraint satisfaction performance of FM-DD and FM-RE over FM.
 In addition, for the $d=20$ case, we vary $t_0 \in \{0,0.2,0.4,0.6,0.8\}$, $\lambda \in \{2,5,10,20,30\}$, $N_2 \in \{75,60,45,30,15\}$, and $N_1 = 75-N_2$ to illustrate the relationship between distributional match and constraint satisfaction.
 The results are shown in Fig.~\ref{fig:d20compare}, in which we can observe that FM-DD achieves the best performance using $d(\cdot,\mathcal{C})$.
 FM-RE achieves a much better constraint satisfaction rate than FM via queries and explorations.
 Increasing $\lambda$ can further reduce constraint violations at the cost of distributional match.
 FM-RE with different $t_0$ displays similar performances ; however, a larger $t_0$ requires a smaller $N_2$, leading to lighter computational cost.
 The training time required to complete the same number of iterations for $t_0 \in \{0,0.2,0.4,0.6,0.8\}$ is approximately $27:23:19:15:11$, respectively.
 These results provide numerical justification that setting $t_0>0$ can reduce training time and computational cost without substantially compromising performance.